Killing of Rabbi Meir Hai: Israeli response

 Palestinian Prime Minister Salam Fayyad condemned the Israeli operation as an "assassination" and "an attempt to target the state of security and stability that the Palestinian Authority has been able to achieve."
 The Al-Aqsa Martyrs' Brigades threatened a quick response to the operation, stating: "This is a despicable ...
 We will not stand idly by and the holy warriors' blood will not be shed in vain.
 The enemy will see nothing but the language of blood and fire.
 It [the enemy] will pay for the crime … the response will be quick."

-The shooting was cited in newspaper editorials demanding greater security for Israelis in the West Bank.
+Hai's killing was cited in newspaper editorials demanding greater security for Israelis in the West Bank.

+The Yesha Council stated that:the murderous shooting attack in Samaria is a direct result of the policy of lifting restrictions on the Palestinians, removal of necessary road blocks in Judea and Samaria and the transfer of the responsibility for security to those whose ranks produced many terrorists who murdered Jews.
+As in the case of similar incidents in the past, once again the gestures aimed at [Palestinian President Mahmoud Abbas] Abu Mazen carry a price tag of Jewish blood.Israeli Member of Knesset Michael Ben-Ari, from the far-right National Union party, said that "the path of capitulation, the opening of arteries, the [settlement] freeze and the release of [Palestinian] prisoners that [Prime Minister Benjamin] Netanyahu has brought down upon us signals to terrorists that Jewish blood is negligible.
+The terrorist probably thinks that he will be released in the next exchange."